novacrazy/scriptor/README.md

 Since Scriptor emphasizes lazy evaluation, all `.load` really does is mark the script instance as not loaded and tells it to load and evaluate `filename` whenever it is needed.
 So this operation has no performance hit.

 It does set `.id` to the basename of this filename given, but that can be overwritten manually anytime after.
+See the documentation of [`.id`](#id---string) for more on that.

 If `watch` is true, a file watcher is spawned to watch the script for changes.
 For more information on how Scriptor handles this situation, refer to [`.watch`](#watch).